rzdebskiy/AzureADNodeJsXamarin/README.md

 Xamarin code is based on [XamarinFormsMFASample](https://github.com/rzdebskiy/XamarinFormsMFASample).
 General authentication flow for this scenario is illustrated below.
 For more details please refer to [Authentication Scenarios for Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios#native-application-to-web-api).

 ![Authentication flow](https://github.com/ashapoms/AzureADNodeJsXamarin/blob/master/img/native_app_to_web_api.png)

+## Installing and configuring REST API service on Node.js

+### Step 1: Register a Microsoft Azure AD Tenant
+To use this sample, you will need a Microsoft Azure Active Directory Tenant.
+If you're not sure what a tenant is or how you would get one, read [What is an Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis)? or [Sign up for Azure as an organization](http://azure.microsoft.com/en-us/documentation/articles/sign-up-organization/).
+These docs should get you started on your way to using Microsoft Azure AD.

+### Step 2: Register your Web API with your Microsoft Azure AD Tenant
+After you get your Microsoft Azure AD tenant, add Node.js sample app to your tenant so you can use it to protect your API endpoints.
+To do that:
+1. Login to your Azure Subscription or start free trial.
+2. Go to “Azure Active Directory” -> “App registrations” and click "New application registration".